finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effectiveAt datetime of the holdings adjustment. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the holdings adjustment.
-Defaults to the current              datetime if not specified. (optional)
+Together with the scope this uniquely identifies              the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime of the holdings adjustment. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the holdings adjustment.
+Defaults to the return the latest              version of the holdings adjustment if not specified. (optional)

 try:
     # [EARLY ACCESS] Get holdings adjustment